$3M NSF grant to send UIC students on historic arctic expedition

 Participants will also contribute to 30 live broadcasts from the Arctic that will stream from the ship via satellite to the Inner Space Center, which will then send the transmissions to the Smithsonian Institution’s National Museum of Natural History, the Exploratorium in San Francisco, the Alaska Sea Life Center and UIC.
 Audiences will be able to interact in real time with the scientists and students aboard the ship during these broadcasts.

-This is a once in a lifetime opportunity for UIC students, says Miquel Gonzalez-Meler, the faculty representative involved with the project.
+This is a once-in-a-lifetime opportunity for UIC students, said Miquel Gonzalez-Meler, the faculty representative involved with the project.

 “Students will not only be part of pioneering research in the Arctic, but will also be able to place the science in the social context of a globalized world,” said Gonzalez-Meler, professor of biological sciences and the college’s associate dean for student academic affairs.